devbit-showcases/EliasVerstappe/README.md

 ```
 As you can see this is a lot of code and it is not DRY.

-I fixes this by using a RGB to HSL converter.
-If you represent color with an HSL code, only one vaiabe has to change.
+I fixes this by using an RGB to HSL converter.
+If you represent color with an HSL code, only one variable has to be changed.
 I have found this conversion on the internet, a link can be found in the **Sources** part of this document.

-the function can be simplified a lot, as you can see here:
+The function can be simplified a lot, as you can see here:
 ```cpp
 void TLC59116::colorLoop() {
     HSL data = HSL(0, 1.00f, 0.50f);